lukechilds/zsh-better-npm-completion/README.md

 ### Manual Installation

-Clone/download this repo and source `zsh-npm-run-completion.plugin.zsh` in your `.zshrc`.
+Clone this repo or just download `zsh-npm-run-completion.plugin.zsh` and source it in your `.zshrc`.

 ## License